juhi048/Array/README.md

 # Array

-Implementation and some basic as well as gfg leetcode question
+Implementation and some related basic as well as gfg leetcode question